 The rub, here, is twofold.
 On the one hand, are there taxes that discriminate against certain states – that violate the uniformity condition?
 And are the taxes indirect – for instance, duties, imposts and excises – or direct?
 Direct taxes seem to be limited by section 9, which reads: ” no capitation or other direct tax shall be laid, unless in proportion to the census or enumeration hereinbefore directed to be taken.”
 And so we have some rather abstruse questions to deal with in this matter of direct vs. indirect – or as one scholar has put it, taxing a measure as opposed to taxing a substance.
 This question is as delightful to tax lawyers as the old question about the heads of pins and angels was to your medieval theologian.
 It is through the notion of excise – which has been taken to mean any tax that can be construed as indirect, such as corporate income tax – that much of our modern system was driven.
 Historically, the Court has sided as much as it dares with the country club – in the gilded age and down through the thirties, the Court hated to see Mr. Moneybags burdened with pesky national taxes.
 This is, in fact, why income tax had to come into our world through a constitutional amendment.

 The Supreme Court of the thirties, as is well known, viewed New Deal legislation with horror, and sought to limit Congress’s power to impose regulatory taxes – for instance, on child labor, or as part of a scheme to pay farmers to produce less.
-Though Roosevelt never succeeded in creating more members of the Supreme Court – which, in spite of the term “packing”, was a common occurrence, as the Supreme Court originally started out with six members.
+Roosevelt never succeeded in creating more members of the Supreme Court – which, in spite of the term “packing”, was a common occurrence, as the Supreme Court originally started out with six members.
 The number nine has no mystical signification.
-In any case, the SCOTUS has never set itself athwart the current of history and yelled stop – for too long.
+In any case, the SCOTUS has never set itself athwart the current of history and yelled stop, for longer than it takes to put the weather finger, so to speak, out.
 Thus, in the wake of the New Deal, the Court grudgingly allowed Congress to increase the scope and intention of taxes.
 In fact, even back in the days of the progressive movement, a famous case, McCray vs. U.S. (1904) endorsed a principle that rules most legal decisions about taxes today:

 “The judiciary is without authority to avoid an act of Congress lawfully exerting the taxing power, even in a case where, to the judicial mind, it seems that Congress had, in putting such power in motion, abused its lawful authority by levying a tax which was unwise or oppressive, or the result of the enforcement of which might be to indirectly affect subjects not within the powers delegated to Congress; nor can the judiciary inquire into the motive or purpose of Congress in adopting a statute levying an excise tax within its constitutional power.”